 start up, for example, is not determined by your broadband.

-Some very basic or very old computers just aren’t capable of showing videos smoothly, even
+Some very basic or very old computers aren’t capable of playing modern videos smoothly, even